ironicbadger/pms-wiki/docs/tech-stack/mergerfs.md

 It's possible to string multiple drives together manually as well.
 The syntax for that is to place a single `:` between the path to each drive to be mounted like `/mnt/disk*:/mnt/tank/fuse:/mnt/usb`.

+## Create policies

+A fundamentally important part of having a successful experience with MergerFS is setting the correct [policies](https://github.com/trapexit/mergerfs#functions--policies--categories) for your use case.

+!!! info
+    For most people, most of the time, the default behaviours will be just fine[^3].

+The default create policy is `epmfs`.
+That is a path preserving algorithm.
+With such a policy for `mkdir` and `create` with a set of empty drives it will select only 1 drive when the first directory is created.
+Anything, files or directories, created in that first directory will be placed on the same branch because it is preserving paths.

+This catches a lot of new users off guard but changing the default would break the setup for many existing users.
+If you do not care about path preservation and wish your files to be spread across all your drives change to `mfs`.

+If you do want path preservation you'll need to perform the manual act of creating paths on the drives you want the data to land on before transferring your data[^3].

 ## Is this RAID?

 No, MergerFS differs from RAID in a few key ways.

 The first is that MergerFS has *nothing whatsoever* to do with parity[^2].
 MergerFS **zero** fault tolerance - if the drive that data is stored on fails, that data is gone.
+With RAID if the fault tolerance of the array is exceed all data is lost but with MergerFS only the failed drive is affected.

-To mitigate this MergerFS is often paired with [SnapRAID](snapraid.md).
+To add a parity like feature, MergerFS is often paired with [SnapRAID](snapraid.md).
+SnapRAID takes a snapshot of the data disks at a set interval providing some local redundancy.
 Whilst these two projects are complimentary to each other their relationship is coincidental.

 Second is that MergerFS does not stripe data.
 RAID achieves a level of redundancy by placing enough data from each drive on each of the other drives such that it can compute what was on the drive that just failed.
 This is useful but with modern drives leads to long rebuild times which creates unnecessary wear and tear on the drives leading, ironically, to premature failure - often during the most critical time, a rebuild!